scoulet/knowledge-base/TIL/2025-07-17 Deduplicating PySpark DataFrames with Nested Primary Keys.md

 ### Use Cases / When to Apply This (Business Context)

-This pattern is particularly useful in scenarios involving data pipelines and data processing:
+This pattern is especially useful in data engineering workflows:

-- **Change Data Capture (CDC) Processing:** When receiving incremental updates from a source system (e.g., a database's change log), records with the same primary key might appear multiple times with different `update_ts`.
-This method ensures you always pick the **latest state** of a record for your data lake or warehouse.
+- **CDC (Change Data Capture) Processing:** Efficiently selecting the **latest record state** from incremental updates.

-- **Ingesting Semi-Structured Logs/Events:** Logs or events often arrive in JSON-like formats where event identifiers or user IDs can be nested.
-If duplicate events need to be reconciled (e.g., keeping the most recent action), this pattern is ideal.
+- **Semi-structured Data Ingestion:** Deduplicating logs or events where IDs are nested, ensuring the most recent action is kept.

-- **Data Deduplication in Data Lakes:** Maintaining data quality in a data lake often requires removing duplicate records.
-This solution provides a robust way to do so, especially when dealing with complex or evolving schemas.
+- **Data Lake Deduplication:** Maintaining **data quality** by removing duplicates, particularly with complex or evolving schemas.

-- **Master Data Management (MDM):** In simpler MDM scenarios, when consolidating customer or product data from various sources, this logic can help determine the "golden record" based on recency or version.
+- **Master Data Management (MDM):** Identifying the **"golden record"** for entities (like customers or products) based on recency.